 World War II Pacific Theatre History

-During early 1942, Vunakanau Airfield was used by the Royal Australian Air Force (RAAF) by 24 Squadron operating ten Wirraways and four Hudson. with some aircraft operating from Lakunai Airfield.
+During early 1942, Vunakanau Airfield was used by the Royal Australian Air Force (RAAF) by No. 24 Squadron equipped with ten Wirraways and four Hudsons with some based at Lakunai Airfield.

 Australian units based at Vunakanau